-Actors Pierre Png and Koh Chieng Mun, stars of the hit Hollywood movie Crazy Rich Asians, recently spoke at an AXA IM event in Singapore.
-The Singaporeans gave their views on longevity, describing the highlights of their long careers, the health issues they have overcome, and why to them retirement is a “dirty word”.
+Koh Chieng Mun, one of the stars of the hit Hollywood movie Crazy Rich Asians, recently spoke at an AXA IM event in Singapore.
+The Singaporean gave her views on longevity, describing the highlights of her long career, the health issues she has overcome, and why to her retirement is a “dirty word”.

 Playing a lead character, Dolly, in the popular Singapore sitcom Under One Roof made Koh Chieng Mun a household name.
 “Dolly is somebody who is in the hearts and minds of most Singaporeans,” she told the audience of investors and asset managers.

 “In many cases, actresses get hung up about playing an older role, especially a mother.
 When I started Under One Roof, I was in my 30s.
 Now I’m nearly 60.”